mighty-gerbils/gerbil/doc/guide/ffi.md

   int y;
 } coords;

-// Consider an inconsistant codebase, where functions may type their
+// Consider an inconsistent codebase, where functions may type their
 // parameters and return values with both `struct point` and the
 // typedef alias `coords`.